-We illustrate the K-series estimation approach with two examples: for the first (Truncated Exponential), we let the target pdf be truncated exponential with known parameters and support and derive its first two moments and its K-series estimate.
-In the second (Irwin-Hall Distribution), we express the distribution generating algorithm as a prob-solvable loop, compute its \textit{exact} moments using the \textsc{Polar} tool \cite{Moosbruggeretal2022} and its K-series estimate.
+We illustrate K-series estimation with two examples.
+For the first, we let the target pdf be truncated exponential with known parameters and support and derive its first two moments and its K-series estimate.
+In the second (Irwin-Hall Distribution), we express the distribution generating algorithm as a prob-solvable loop, compute its \textit{exact} moments using the \textsc{Polar} tool \cite{Moosbruggeretal2022} and then its K-series estimate.